 Stir fried beef tenderloin, black pepper sauce, pak choy, carrot and steamed jasmine rice

 The side greens were a disappointment, although that’s mainly because I’m not a fan of pak choy (rather than any issue with preparation).
-The beef, on the other hand, had no difficulty in winning my approval.
+The beef, on the other hand, easily won my approval.
 Robustly seasoned and nicely cooked, with the pronounced flavours of both meat and sauce working beautifully with the moderating influence of the jasmine rice.

 Let’s have a look at the starter and dessert.